NofarCarmeli/MinTriangulationsEnumeration/README.md

 Supported file formats are: hg, sp, wcnf, uai, csv, bliss.
 * csv - each line holds name of variables in a clique.

+### Output Form
+Flag name: out.
+Specifies the type of results that the algorithm enumerates.
+Options are: triangulations, bags.
+Default is triangulations.
+* triangulations - enumerates the minimal triangulations (a.k.a. chordal completions) of the input graph; each result is a list of fill edges (the edges to be added to the input graph).
+* bags - enumerates the equivalence classes of proper tree decompositions by bag sets; each result is a list of bags.

 ### Time Limit
 Flag name: time_limit.
 The next result after this specified time will be the last.
 Time is specified in seconds.